PaolaVlsc/OperatingSystem_ForkThreadsProjects_UNIX/05_Multi-Threaded Max Value Finder/README.md

 # Multi-Threaded Max Value Finder

 This C program showcases multi-threading using pthreads and demonstrates how to find the maximum value within a matrix.
 It synchronizes threads, calculates local maximum values, and then determines the global maximum.
-This code was created by ΒΕΛΑΣΚΟ ΠΑΟΛΑ (cs161020) as part of a task for the 2020/21 Laboratory of Computer and Informatics Engineering at the School of Engineering, University of Patras, under the guidance of Professor ΜΑΜΑΛΗΣ ΒΑΣΙΛΕΙΟΣ and Professor ΙΟΡΔΑΝΑΚΗΣ ΜΙΧΑΛΗΣ.

 ## Table of Contents